List of tipping customs by country: Europe

 Buskers often punctuate their performances with requests for tips.

 Albania

 Tipping (bakshish) in Albania is very much expected almost everywhere.
 In recent times it has become more common, as many foreigners and Albanians living abroad visit Albania.
 Leaving a tip of around 10% of the bill is customary in restaurants; even porters, guides and chauffeurs expect tips.
 Duty-free alcohol is often used as a type of tip for porters, bellhops and the like, though some people (such as Muslims) can find it offensive.

 Austria

 Tipping is not required but often expected, particularly in restaurants where roughly 5% to 10% is common.
 This depends on the service one received and the restaurant level (low, medium, high prices).
 In standard restaurants it is acceptable to round up to the next euro.
 Another common setting where tipping is customary is taxis, where bills may be rounded up to the next euro.

-Croatia

-Even though most people in the service industry are paid a living wage, tips (in Croatian: napojnica, manča) are quite common.
-10% (or more, depending on the service) is expected in restaurants.
-Absence of a tip is generally interpreted as dissatisfaction with the food or service.
-In clubs and café bars, it is common to round up the bill (e.g. to 10 kn if the bill is more than 5 kn, or 100 kn if the bill is 88 kn).
-Tips are always expected in cash, even when the bill is paid by credit card.
-If a customer leaves a tip with a credit card, the employee does not receive any of it.
-It is not common to tip hairdressers, but the rounding-up method is common for taxi drivers.